lorenzozaccomer/3d-printing-defects-classification/README.md

 ### Images

-- 3d: the dataset to create the model
+- 3d (folder): the image dataset to create the model
-- classification-images: to test your model
+- classification-images (folder): the image folder to test your model, load your photo here!

 ### Project

-- libraries folder: container for the other file
+- Libraries (folder): container for the other files
-- classification.py: the main to run the code
+- classification.py: the main file to run the code
 - model.py: contain the code for model generation